Set up Online Tracking

 4. Create Unit: You can now set up your Tracker in your online tracking account by clicking on the yellow cross.

-Important: Scroll to the bottom of the options where "legacy" is written in orange to the right, and select "EV-07B" (see image to the right).
-It MUST have legacy in orange, if you select the wrong unit it will not track on the map.
+Important: Scroll to the bottom of the options where "legacy" is written in orange to the right, and select "EV-07B" (see image).

 Image